Getting started with Slack Connect

 How to get started with Slack Connect

-- If you are working with one other person – on a contract or proposal, for example – send them an invitation to a direct message.
+- If you are working with one other person—say on a contract or proposal—send them an invite to a direct message.
 You’ll be able to start messaging in Slack as soon as your partner accepts.

-- If you need to work with more than one person – perhaps on a longer-term initiative or campaign – you can send an invitation to collaborate in a channel by following the steps below.
+- If you need to work with more than one person—perhaps on a longer term initiative or campaign—you can send an invite to collaborate in a channel by following the steps below.
 Depending on your settings, the invitation may need to go through admin approval.

 1. Create the channel

-Click on the + button next to Channels in your sidebar.
-Name the channel, select privacy settings and click on Next.
+Click the + button next to Channels in your sidebar.
+Name the channel, select privacy settings and click Next.

 Follow the prompt to share the channel outside your workspace.
-Send your partner an email invitation right from Slack.
+Send your partner an email invite right from Slack.

 3. Wait for your partner to accept

-Stick the kettle on.
-When your partner clicks on the link, they’ll be taken back to Slack, where they can accept the invitation and set up the channel on their end.
+Pour yourself a cup of tea.
+Once your partner clicks the link, they’ll be taken back to Slack, where they can accept the invite and set up the channel on their end.

 4. Get admin approval

-Depending on your settings, the invitation may be sent to an admin on each team for approval.
+Depending on your settings, the invitation will be sent to an admin on both teams for approval.
 Admins can manage channels invitations by clicking on their workspace name > Administration > Manage shared channels.

 Get started